adamminter4/CyberWVU/README.md

 * MySQL - 3306
 * Windows Sharing - 445
 * SSH - 22
+* DNS - 53

 The following are the assets that we will be collecting from the blue team for our tier 3 checks:

 * Wordpress homepage
 * Voting application written in PHP (Different from the voting application running on our Gold server)
 * Database of votes
+* Are the DNS names correct?
 * Can we SSH in?

 Nagios will come in handy for Blue Team's scorebot, as it already has scripts in place to check popular services.
 We will simply implement the scripts Nagios already has in place and parse out the information that it returns for scoring tier 1 and 2.